Hurricane Jose’s strange path may bring it back toward the Bahamas and US

 (CNN) — First Harvey, then Irma and now … Jose?

-Hurricane Jose was 700 miles east of Florida at midday Tuesday, with maximum sustained winds of 75 mph, making it a Category 1 storm on the Saffir-Simpson Hurricane Scale.
+Hurricane Jose was 840 miles east of Florida early Wednesday, with maximum sustained winds of 75 mph, making it a Category 1 storm.

+“Jose looping over the southwest Atlantic between the Bahamas and Bermuda,” the National Hurricane Center said.

 The storm is expected to remain at hurricane intensity in the Western Atlantic, and it could strengthen as it takes an odd, looping path that may bring it near the Bahamas and the United States this weekend.